AlibabaCloudDocs/arms/intl.en-US/Application monitoring/Tutorials/Associate trace IDs with business logs.md

 ## Associate trace IDs with business logs

+1. Log on to the [ARMS console](https://arms-ap-southeast-1.console.aliyun.com/#/home).

-1. In the left-side navigation pane, choose **Application Monitoring** \> **Applications**.
+2. In the left-side navigation pane, choose **Application Monitoring** \> **Applications**.
 In the top navigation bar, select a region.
 On the Applications page, click the name of the application.

-2. In the left-side navigation pane, click **Application Settings**.
+3. In the left-side navigation pane, click **Application Settings**.
 On the page that appears, click the Custom Configuration tab.

-3. On the Custom Configuration tab, turn on **Link Business Logs with TraceId** in the **Business Log Linking Settings** section.
+4. On the Custom Configuration tab, turn on **Link Business Logs with TraceId** in the **Business Log Linking Settings** section.

     ![sc_am_log_correlation](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/7919658061/p94135.png)